What’s an Air Conditioning Dry Charge?

 Are Dry Charge units legal?

-The majority of manufacturers honor a standard 5-year parts warranty on dry charge units.
-While this offers industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase dramatically.
+The majority of manufacturers have established a standard 5-year parts warranty on dry charge units.
+While this affords industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase dramatically.

 It is likely that as a result of supply and demand, the answer to this question is “yes – we do anticipate R-22 refrigerant to get pricey”.
 As the phase out process of R22 continues, new R-22 refrigerant production will gradually be reduced, with full elimination of its production in 2020.
 Until that date, indications are that there will likely be sufficient supply to meet the current demand.

-If you have more questions about refrigerant, we encourage you to contact Strand Brothers Service Experts for clarification.
+If you have more questions about refrigerant, we encourage you to contact Service Experts Heating, Air Conditioning & Plumbing for clarification.